1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic C.md

  - usually a bell curve
 #### Symbiotic Relationships
  - Mutualism: Both benefits
-	 - ex: Zooxanthellae and reef building corr
+	 - ex: Zooxanthellae and reef building corral species, Coral provieds protection and compunds for photosynthesis, the algea provides oxyg
  - Commensalism: One Benefits and one is Unaffected
  - Parasitism: One benefits and one is harmed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0MTQ0ODI5NCwxODYyMDI2MTA5LDE0MT
+eyJoaXN0b3J5IjpbMTIyMDMzMjc2MiwxODYyMDI2MTA5LDE0MT
 MzNjAyODgsMTA5MDUxMjUyNCwtMjA4ODc0NjYxMl19
 -->